craigshoemaker/tensies/readme.md

 2. Run a rule

+    To run a rule, use the following syntax:

+    ```bash
+    node 10 trimTitle
+    ```

+    Which returns a response like:

     ```bash
     Running tensies...

     [RULE] trimTitle: Trim "|" and anything after it from the metadata title

     Number of files modified: 10

      - app-service-export-api-to-powerapps-and-flow.md
      - create-function-app-linux-app-service-plan.md
      - deployment-zip-push.md